jkulawik/blog/_drafts/discord-alternative.md

 As things are, it has remarkably few drawbacks;
 Given my good experience with Jitsi for conferencing, I'd be willing to give it a shot, but the corporate feel is kinda meh.
-Definitely the least greedy BOA though.
+Definitely the least greedy BOA though... although you can never know how long this will last.

 So... what's the verdict?
-I don't think there can even be one, not while every good alternative has some glaring flaw.
+I don't think I can decisively make one, not while every good alternative has some glaring flaw.

-In the meanwhile, Zulip seems like a decent pick for the moment with its balance of features and free-ness, but it is not nearly enticing enough to leave Discord without them massively screwing something up.

-If had to pick a hybrid approach,
-I'd probably go with Cinny for texting and do video calls on Jitsi at the moment.
-If Cinny implemented Jitsi integration, I'd be willing to commit to it;
-in fact I'd probably even prefer it to Revolt.

-As it stands though, Discord is here to stay, and I won't be trying to convince my friends to jump to Cinny, Element, TeamSpeak or Revolt until one of these apps catches up with its feature offering.
+FluffyChat was a last minute find that saves this blog post from having no clear answer;
+it is basically the best future-proof and sovereign alternative to Discord I found.
+Unfortunately I say that a bit begrudgingly, because its phone messenger feel puts me off.

+For those reasons I will be watching for any developments with Cinny, TeamSpeak and Revolt.

+In the meanwhile, I will probably try deploying a Matrix server again and getting some hands-on experience with FluffyChat; we'll see how that goes.